JRamonhdezb/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is the first Javascript Project in the The Odin Project Curriculum.
 The goal os this project is build a "Rock, Paper and Scissors" game with all the knowledge from the Javascript lections.

+After completing few javascript lessons, learned about DOM manipulation and events, so now this project wil have a simple user interface with text nodes and three buttons that will give the options of the game to the user.
+The text nodes will change info like thu human score, the computer score and who is the round winner.
+Finally it will appear a div node with a text who says which is the winner of the game after getting five points.